What Are Nickel, Dime and Quarter Defenses?

 The picture shows a 4-1-6 grouping (4 defensive linemen – 1 linebacker – 6 defensive backs).
 It is worth noting that this could also be run as a 3-2-6, but it is not as common.

 This defensive style is commonly run on passing downs, where the defense can cover more of their receivers with their skill positions.
 It does leave the box vulnerable, as the offense can run the football with little resistance.
-Teams who are really good at dominating the line of scrimmage can run the 4-1 box and be comfortable.
+Teams that are really good at dominating the line of scrimmage can run the 4-1 box and be comfortable.
 There won’t be any run-throughs.

 Quarter Defense